cmhamiche/Resolve-DNG-Workflow./README.md

 - **If your playback isn't realtime you can set you playback resolution to half (Playback->Timeline Proxy Resolution->Half).** Works great if you want to start editing/grading while MLVApp is still dumping.

-- To copy/paste settings to all your clips (set everything to Linear for exemple), select your ungraded clips with shift,  middle click on the clip you want to copy from.
+- To copy/paste settings to all your clips (set everything to Linear for exemple), select your ungraded clips with shift and then middle click on the clip you want to copy from.
 Works whether you are in the Fusion or the Color tab.

 - (Optional) Since my "Timeline" is set to "DaVinci WG/Intermediate", I set my clip's Color Space and Gamma manually but "auto" is also fine: